-• Dunning-Kruger effect: it does not apply to people who are competent in a task, while our audience are professional fact-checkers.
+• Dunning-Kruger and Decoy effects: they do not apply to people who are competent in a task, while our audience are professional fact-checkers.

 - Peak end rule: it refers to how experiences are recalled.
 It describes the tendency to weight more those events that are charged as positive or negative according to people's experiences.
 We excluded this since the role played by the journalists' personal experience would apply to a minority of news. - Order effects: its states that the order in which the information is presented affects their interpretation.
 We did not consider it since redundant with anchoring bias.